justinkelly/justinkelly.github.io/_posts/2017-07-22-youtube-dowload-linux.md

 tags: ubuntu linux bash
 ---

 Install the latest version of `youtube-dl`.
-Even if this is available in your distros repositoreis it's best to grab the latest version from the yt-dl site.
+Even if this is available in your version of linux it's best to grab the latest version from the yt-dl site.

 ``` bash
 sudo apt-get install ffmpeg